 - If you are a retired person and have continuous employment for the last 10 years, you can withdraw 100% of the EPS account balance.

 - In case, you don’t have continuous employment for the last 10 years, you can only withdraw money from the EPS account, according to the slabs based on your previous drawn salary as mentioned in the Table ‘D’ below:

 Number of Years of Service Eligible Portion of EPS Withdrawal* 1 1.02 2 1.99 3 2.98 4 3.99 5 5.02 6 6.07 7 7.13 8 8.22 9 9.33

 *Effective from 10 June 2008 as stated by the EPFO website.
 Irrespective of the last drawn salary, the maximum salary considered for this calculation is Rs 15,000.
 Therefore, if your last drawn salary is Rs 42,000 and you have worked for eight consecutive years, the EPS amount you can withdraw is Rs 15,000 * 8.22 = Rs 1,23,300.

 - You don’t have to withdraw the EPF contributions or close the account when you switch jobs.
 Just provide your UAN to the new employer.
 The new PF number created by your new employer will still be under your existing UAN.

 - You must manually transfer the PF account balance from your previous employer to the PF account created by your new employer by filling Form 13.
 Alternatively, you can fill Form 11 so that the PF contributions are automatically transferred to the new account.

-- You can check your EPF account balance, request for transfer, check claim status, request to withdraw, and raise grievance online using the EPFO portal or even on the Umang app.
+- You can check your EPF account balance, transfer request, claim status, request to withdraw, and raise grievance online using the EPFO portal or even on the Umang app.